Kong/cloud-migration-journey/docs/explore/phase1.md

     <img src="../img/phase_1/3_route.png" width="400" /></div>
 </p>

-And now we are ready to validate that you can consume the monolith application via the konnect runtime instance.
+Now we are ready to validate that you can consume the monolith application via the Konnect runtime instance.

 ### Validation

 `Objective`: Call `On Prem Route` exposed on the runtime instance and validate all monolith Web Services are reachable.
-Mostly, important taking a look at the behavior of the Monolith Disputes API.
+Most importantly, we'll be taking a look at the behavior of the Monolith Disputes API.

-1. Open Insomnia &#8594; Navigate to Dashboard &#8594; Select `Create` dropdown in the top left &#8594; Import From `+ File` &#8594; the insomnia collection is located under `migration-journey/docs/insomnia`
+1. Open Insomnia &#8594; Navigate to Dashboard &#8594; Select `Create` dropdown in the top left &#8594; Import From `+ File` &#8594; the insomnia collection is located under `cloud-migration-journey/docs/insomnia`

 2. Navigate into the `Migration Journey` Collection &#8594; Open `Phase 1 - OnPrem` subfolder

-3. For each request hit `Send`, you will be prompted to copy in the Runtime Instance IP (you can get this from the demo_facts.json file).
+3. For each request hit `Send`, you will be prompted to copy in the Runtime Instance IP (you can get this from the `~/.kmj/demo_facts.json` file, and will be the monolith's IP address).

 **Disputes Validation**